wokwi/wokwi-docs/docs/vscode/debugging.md

 ### ESP-IDF projects

-For ESP-IDF projects, you can set the `miDebuggerPath` to `"${command:espIdf.getXtensaGdb}"`, and the debugger will automatically use the correct GDB executable (this requires the [ESP-IDF extension](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) to be installed).
+For ESP-IDF projects, you can set the `miDebuggerPath` to `"${command:espIdf.getToolchainGdb}"`, and the debugger will automatically use the correct GDB executable (this requires the [ESP-IDF extension](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) to be installed).
 For a complete example, check out the [ESP32 Hello WiFi debug configuration](https://github.com/wokwi/esp32-idf-hello-wifi/blob/main/.vscode/launch.json).

 ### PlatformIO projects